semaphoreci/docs/docs/docs/using-semaphore/jobs.md

 ### Epilogue {#epilogue}

-The *epilogue* contains commands to run after each job ends.
-There are three types of epilogue:
+Commands in the *epilogue* are executed after each job in the job ends.
+There are three epilogue types:

-- **Execute always**: always runs after the job ends, even if the job failed.
+- **Execute always**: always runs after the job ends, even if the job failed
-- **If the job has passed**: commands to run when the job passes (all commands in the job exited with zero status).
+- **If job has passed**: commands to run when the job passes (all commands exited with zero status)
-- **If the job has failed**: commands to run when the job failed (one command in the job exited with non-zero status).
+- **If job has failed**: commands to run when the job failed (one command exited with non-zero status)

 <Tabs groupId="editor-yaml">
 <TabItem value="editor" label="Editor">

-1. Select the block to add the epilogue to
+1. Select the block
-2. Open the epilogue section (you may need to scroll down) and add your commands in the right box.
+2. Open the epilogue section (you may need to scroll down) and add your commands

-In the example below we use [artifact](#artifact) to save build artifacts or log files.
+In the example below we use [artifact](#artifact) to save build artifacts and log files.

 ![Editing the block's epilogue](./img/epilogue.jpg)